Who Is Daisy Cooper, The Liberal Democrat Deputy Leader

 by Shereen Low |

-We're days away from going to the polls, and whilst Keir Starmer and Rishi Sunak are the big names dominating the headlines, we can't forget about Daisy Cooper - Deputy Leader of the Liberal Democrats.
-The Lib Dem politician – who helped to steal Rishi’s thunder by photobombing him on a passing speed boat brandishing Liberal Democrat placards while he was speaking to voters on dry land – will be vying against Conservatives’ Penny Mordaunt, Labour’s Angela Rayner and Green Party’s Carla Denyer as well as Reform UK’s Nigel Farage, Stephen Flynn from the Scottish National Party and Plaid Cymru’s Rhun ap Iorwerth.
+But whilst Keir Starmer and Rishi Sunak were the big names dominating the headlines, the Liberal Democrats also had what Sir Ed Davey called a 'record-breaking' night after the party won 70 seats.
+And we can't forget about another key player from the night - Daisy Cooper, Deputy Leader of the Liberal Democrats.
+The Lib Dem politician who helped to steal Rishi’s thunder by photobombing him on a passing speed boat brandishing Liberal Democrat placards while he was speaking to voters on dry land – was re-elected as the MP for St Albans with an increased majority.
+She vyed against Conservatives’ Penny Mordaunt, Labour’s Angela Rayner and Green Party’s Carla Denyer as well as Reform UK’s Nigel Farage, Stephen Flynn from the Scottish National Party and Plaid Cymru’s Rhun ap Iorwerth.

 Keep up to date with all of Grazia’s election coverage by joining our WhatApp group here https://www.whatsapp.com/channel/0029VabK1KWCRs1ebOj4ie1d